paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

       FrameWorker.Instance.Load(fiber: this, data: Time.frameCount + framesToSkip);
 }

-// Can be private since it is not accessed outside this file private class FrameWorker : Worker<int> {
+private class FrameWorker : Worker<int> {
   // Workers are all cached
   public static      FrameWorker Instance  => Cache<FrameWorker>.Instance;